Case File TBS

 It will ultimately come down to abolishing a belief in free will.

-Despite the financial interests of the legal profession (Big Law), the pharmaceutical industry + psychiatry + the idea of the ability to prevent crime may be able to gain the upper hand.
+Despite the financial interests of the legal profession (Big Law), the pharmaceutical industry + psychiatry + the idea of the ability to prevent crime may ultimately gain the upper hand.
 There is simply much more money involved for them and they can paint a picture of a better world.

 It will come down to the ability to defend free will.
-And if that defense is impossible (for an individual) they will likely simply put their trust in a science-field.
-It is a non-risk choice versus taking responsibility for defending free will.
-It may explain why psychiatry has been winning so easily, while from the outlook, Free Will Skepticism may appear questionable.
+And if individuals are unable to defend it, they will likely put their trust in the scientific community.
+This is a risk-free choice versus taking responsibility for defending free will which may explain why psychiatry has been winning so easily, while from the outlook, Free Will Skepticism may appear questionable.

 Denouncing a ‘belief’ in Free Will

-Will people who work in the criminal justice system be able to hold on to a belief in free will?
-They have a much tougher time.
-They may not have a philosophical background and may merely be confronted with the reality of crime within the scope of their profession.
+Can those working in the criminal justice system maintain a belief in free will?
+They face a difficult task, as they may lack a philosophical background and are often confronted with the harsh realities of crime within the scope of their profession.

-No one can blame someone who chooses to abolish a belief in free will in favor of a replacement of the retributive justice system with preventative psychiatric measures.
-On the contrary, holding on to a belief in free will on the basis of philosophical consideration bears a heavy responsibility.
+It is difficult to fault someone for choosing to abandon the belief in free will in favor of replacing the retributive justice system with preventive psychiatric measures.
+Conversely, maintaining a belief in free will based on philosophical considerations carries a significant burden of responsibility.